 This was interesting for a few reasons, but primarily because Salesforce already had an enterprise-grade solution for business intelligence, called Einstein Analytics.
 As data is quickly becoming one of a company’s most valuable assets, it’s imperative to be able to dissect this data to make informed decisions.
 Since the acquisition, Einstein Analytics has been rebranded as CRM Analytics.

 2020: The Rise of Remote Working

-The COVID-19 pandemic has changed the world forever.
-Not only from a healthcare point of view, but it has also accelerated remote working trends to the point that they are now ubiquitous.
+The COVID-19 pandemic has changed the world forever – not only from a healthcare point of view, but it has also accelerated remote working trends to the point that they are now ubiquitous.

 Summary: Salesforce Beyond the Cloud

-Salesforce.com’s own successes are very impressive, but their impact on the community and world they are trying to create is even more so.
-Through their 1/1/1 model have donated millions of dollars, thousands of hours of volunteer work and millions of dollars worth of their own product to charities around the globe.
+Salesforce.com’s own successes are very impressive, but their impact on the community and the world they are trying to create is even more so.
+Through their 1/1/1 model they have donated millions of dollars and thousands of hours of volunteer work, as well as millions of dollars’ worth of their own product to charities around the globe.